PujanRimal77/new-smart-agriculture-ts/README.md

 ```

 # Test Case Explanations
-EdgeDevice Tests
+## EdgeDevice Tests

-should create an EdgeDevice instance with correct properties: Verifies correct initialization of EdgeDevice
+- **should create an EdgeDevice instance with correct properties**: Verifies correct initialization of EdgeDevice
-collectSensorData should log the correct message: Checks sensor data collection logging
+- **collectSensorData** should log the correct message: Checks sensor data collection logging
-processLocalData should log the correct message: Validates local data processing logging
+- **processLocalData** should log the correct message: Validates local data processing logging
-sendDataToServer should log the correct message: Confirms data transmission logging
+- **sendDataToServer** should log the correct message: Confirms data transmission logging

-Farmer Tests
+## Farmer Tests

-should create a Farmer instance with correct properties: Ensures correct Farmer object creation
+- **should create a Farmer instance with correct properties**: Ensures correct Farmer object creation
-viewCropData should log the correct message: Validates crop data viewing functionality
+- **viewCropData** should log the correct message: Validates crop data viewing functionality
-receiveAlerts should log the correct message: Checks alert reception mechanism
+- **receiveAlerts** should log the correct message: Checks alert reception mechanism
-adjustIrrigation should log the correct message: Confirms irrigation adjustment logging
+- **adjustIrrigation** should log the correct message: Confirms irrigation adjustment logging

-IrrigationSystem Tests
+## IrrigationSystem Tests

-should create an IrrigationSystem instance with correct properties: Verifies IrrigationSystem initialization
+- **should create an IrrigationSystem instance with correct properties**: Verifies IrrigationSystem initialization
-adjustWater should update water flow and log the correct message: Checks water flow adjustment
+- **adjustWater** should update water flow and log the correct message: Checks water flow adjustment
-reportStatus should log the correct message: Validates status reporting
+- **reportStatus** should log the correct message: Validates status reporting

-MobileApp Tests
+## MobileApp Tests

-should create a MobileApp instance with correct properties: Ensures MobileApp object creation
+- **should create a MobileApp instance with correct properties**: Ensures MobileApp object creation
-displayDashboard should log the correct message: Checks dashboard display functionality
+- **displayDashboard** should log the correct message: Checks dashboard display functionality
-sendCommands should log the correct message: Validates command sending
+- **sendCommands** should log the correct message: Validates command sending
-receiveNotifications should log the correct message: Confirms notification reception
+- **receiveNotifications** should log the correct message: Confirms notification reception

 Test Journaling
 Test Run: November 19, 2024